Nick Conrad

-Nick Conrad (born 4 November 1983) is the artistic name of a French rapper.
+Conrad Moukouri Manga Moussole (born 4 November 1983), known as Nick Conrad, is a French rapper.
 He was barely known before coming to national attention in 2018 for his song and video "Pendez les Blancs" (Hang the Whites), for which he was prosecuted.
 Conrad has defended the violent, anti-French and anti-white nature of his songs and videos as works of fiction and art.

 Early life

 Conrad, of Noisy-le-Grand, Île-de-France, was born to a Cameroonian diplomat who came to France in the late 1970s and then lost his job.
 Through his father's interest in music, he was introduced to jazz, soul and African music, and from the age of six began to play saxophone and tuba.
 In the early 1990s, he discovered hip hop by listening to MC Solaar and Pete Rock & CL Smooth.
 His childhood was also marked by severe sickle cell disease, and he began writing in the hospital.

 Conrad was barely known before his 2018 controversy, with his most high-profile appearance being on a 2011 telethon on France Ô.